"I want to hate it, but I keep pedalling" - indoor training gets interactive with Zwift's new mountain bike courses

 Do I have to shave my legs?

 Zwift is largely used by roadies, but what you shave or don’t shave in your own garage/shed/dungeon is up to you.
-Look, these are difficult times, we need to grab any riding we can, even if it’s just pretend — the very act of turning your legs over will help to relieve stress, and you might even get massively fit in the process.
+When adulting gets in the way, the chance to grab any riding we can, even if it’s just pretend, is a good thing — the very act of turning your legs over will help to relieve stress, and you might even get massively fit in the process.

 Can I ride on singletrack?